Luracast/Restler/public/examples/_015_oauth2_server/readme.md

 ### Storage ###
 The first thing you will need to consider when setting up the server is what database technology you'd like to use to manage state.
-In this example the storage is managed in a local SQLite database but examples are given mySQL, Mongo DB, Doctrine, and several other storage technologies.
-If there isn't an example template available then simply find the one that most closely resembles your technology (e.g., couchbase is similar to mongo, etc.) and spend the time to understand a API that is being implemented.
+In this example the storage is managed in a local SQLite database but examples are given for mySQL, Mongo DB, Doctrine, and several other storage technologies.
+If there isn't an example template available then simply find the one that most closely resembles your technology (e.g., couchbase is similar to mongo, etc.) and spend the time to understand the required interfaces for a storage class.
 Creating your own storage object is relatively easy so don't use the lack of a pre-existing template as an excuse not move forward.

 Once your storage object is ready to go just include it in the Server.php's constructor.